 This in-depth exploration correlates to Georgia Performance Life Science Standards.
 Additional GPS-correlated classroom activities can be downloaded to enhance the learning objectives.

-UrbanWatch Restoration field trips are 4 hours and do not include Museum admission.
+UrbanWatch Restoration Field Trips last 4 hours and do not include Museum admission.
 Each field trip can accommodate 20-40 students per program.

 Cost: $300/program.
-Participation for Title 1 students is free.
+Participation for Title 1 schools is free.

 UrbanWatch Curriculum Resources